omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 })
 ```

+> The inclusion proof is a Merkle proof that the transaction(s) creating the input(s) into the in-flight transaction was/were included in a given valid block.

 The above will call the `Payment Exit Game` smart contract and commit a bond to the exit.

 ## Piggybacking